Owen-kasule/Inter/retail-management-system/README.md

 - Once logged in, you can manage items through the dashboard.

 ## Contributing
 Feel free to submit issues or pull requests for improvements or bug fixes.

-## License
-This project is open-source and available under the MIT License.